ivadomed/ivadomed/docs/source/tutorials/two_classes_microscopy_seg_2d_unet.rst

-Two-classes microscopy segmentation with 2D U-Net
+Two-class microscopy segmentation with 2D U-Net
 =================================================

 In this tutorial we will learn the following features: